Leadwise/Leadwise.github.io/readme.txt

 = What does "Gutenberg-ready" mean? =

 "Gutenberg-ready" is a way to indicate that this theme supports the Gutenberg plugin and the usage of blocks in the new editor.
 There are no sidebars in this theme and widgets are not recommended since they will all eventually be blocks anyways.
-Monostack takes advantage of the 100% width layout for Gutenberg blocks to work correctly.
+Leadwise Style takes advantage of the 100% width layout for Gutenberg blocks to work correctly.

 = Does this theme support any plugins? =

-Monostack includes support for Infinite Scroll in Jetpack.
+Leadwise Style includes support for Infinite Scroll in Jetpack.
 It also works best with the Gutenberg plugin.

 = Is there a problem with IE 11? =